 Dr. Lane will begin his new position as Provost of Bethany College in Bethany, WV in the summer of 2017.

-The banner photograph and photograph of Dr. Lane are provided by Jessica Myer, Class of 2018.
+The banner photograph and photographs of Dr. Lane and Dr. Finney are provided by Jessica Myer, Class of 2018.